Node.js vs Nest.js: What’s the Best Choice for Your SaaS Platform?

 High Concurrency

-The non-blocking architecture allows Node.js to handle thousands of concurrent connections, making it a good fit for applications like chat platforms, collaboration tools, streaming services, and SaaS dashboards.
+The non-blocking architecture allows Node.js to handle asynchronous work in a server side environment and support thousands of concurrent connections, making it a good fit for high performance applications like chat platforms, collaboration tools, streaming services, and SaaS dashboards, as well as simple APIs.

 API Performance